Yasmine-daifane/CNMH/Branche technique/Labs/lab-laravel-standard/README.md

 # lab laravel standard
 ## This repository presents a standard Laravel project for  task management.
-It includes the following features:
+It should  includes the following features:

 - CRUD Operations for Tasks
 - Pagination